← Click on the button to the left to sign up for email updates on upcoming vaccination clinic opportunities.

 The State Department of Health Services has indicated that the following populations are currently eligible for vaccines:

-- Healthcare Personnel and Residents of Long-term Care Facilities eligible immediately
+- Residents and staff of Long-term Care Facilities

 We will continue to utilize this website and social media to inform the public.